segmentio/Analytics.NET/README.md

 Segmentio.Initialize(apiKey);
 ```

-#### Identify a Visitor
+#### Identify a User

-Identifying a visitor ties all of their actions to an ID you recognize and records visitor traits you can segment by.
+Identifying a user ties all of their actions to an ID you recognize and records user traits you can segment by.

 ```csharp
 string sessionId = "auto_generated_session_id";